bagley/dokuwiki-securelogin/README.md

   * 2015-08-10 "Detritus"
   * 2014-09-29 "Hrun"

+### Uses RSA, which may be vulnerable to certain attacks

+Attacks against RSA have become easier.
+This plugin uses RSA and needs to be rewritten to use a different library/encryption mechanism.
+As it is, it may be vulnerable to certain targeted man-in-the-middle attacks.
+Though it appears that those attacks may still be fairly expensive against a regular wiki site.
+If in doubt, see the next section.

 ### Please use HTTPS, CORS, and others

 This plugin was made when HTTPS was pricey (for a wiki), but we still wanted as much security as we could get.
 Now that one can easily have HTTPS, CORS, [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity), etc, it's not as relevant.
 Consider it as just a possible extra layer of security.
 Your first priority should always be a good server setup with the latest in security.
 I've left this here for those that want it.